 Moody also provided some essential strategies that kept BRC focused on its people-first culture.
 These strategies can be applied in your company:

 - Be flexible in all your internal communications and demonstrate understanding.

 - Be flexible in all your scheduling and allow compressed daily and work week concepts.

 - Support the transition to working from home with procedures and monetary allowances.

 - Stress that all associates set boundaries between work time and time off.

 - Build internal social connections and town hall meetings to prevent corporate remoteness and personal isolation.

 Moody said culture continues to be key to the success and its individual team members.
 “We strive to engage with our associates and develop solutions together that balance corporate listening, client support, business operations, economics, and an evenhandedness to everyone’s situation to ensure support is always available.”

 To learn more about working with BRC as your accounting and advisory firm or about joining the BRC Team and taking part in the culture that associates so greatly cherish, contact me, Andy Harding, for further details.

-Andy serves as BRC’s Director of Practice Development (including marketing, corporate communications and Firm growth).
+Andy serves as BRC’s Chief Development Officer (including marketing, corporate communications and Firm growth).
 Known as a bold and successful innovator of practice growth, Andy has over 25 years in the accounting industry and extensive knowledge in positioning complex services for CFOs and other “C-level” executives.
-Andy heads BRC’s strategic growth initiatives firm-wide […]
+Andy heads BRC’s strategic growth initiatives firm-wide in […]